lw292/unixclass/README.md

 For example:
 ```
 echo 'Hello world!' > hello.txt
-echo ' So happy to be here!' >> hello.txt
+echo 'So happy to be here!' >> hello.txt
 ```

 The **single chevron** `>` replaces the existing content of the target file with the output of the command.
 This can make sense in a lot of situations, but you have to be extra careful not overwriting any file that you don't intend to overwrite.
 Again, the terminal usually does not ask you for confirmation.